intel-iot-devkit/how-to-code-samples/close-call-reporter/java/README.md

 This close call reporter system monitors the direction the Grove* IR Distance Interrupter is pointed to.

-It also keeps track of the GPS position of Intel® Edison, updating frequently to ensure accurate data.
+It also keeps track of the GPS position of the Intel® Edison board, updating frequently to ensure accurate data.

 If a close call is detected (that is, the Grove* IR Distance Interrupter is tripped), the Intel® Edison board, if configured, notifies the Intel IoT Examples Datastore running in your own Microsoft* Azure* account.